gadicc/meteor-headers/README.md

 etc (like with ExpressJS [req.get](http://expressjs.com/api.html#req.get)).

-Headers are available as soon as the package is loaded, i.e. before any of your app code is run, provided appcache and browser-policy with disallowInlineScripts() are not used.
+Headers are available as soon as the package is loaded, i.e. before any of your app code is run, provided appcache is not used.
 To be safe, run any code that relies on `headers.get` like this:

 ```js
 headers.ready(function() {